chevere/docs/components/DataStructure.md

 The [MappedInterface](../reference/Chevere/Interfaces/DataStructure/MappedInterface.md) describes the interface for a component supporting mapping, like [Map](#map) which doesn't specify any typing.

 ::: tip
-Use [MapTrait](../reference/Chevere/Components/DataStructure/Traits/MapTrait.md) quickly implement the `MappedInterface`.
+Use [MapTrait](../reference/Chevere/Components/DataStructure/Traits/MapTrait.md) to implement the `MappedInterface`.
 :::

-With this, expose your own setters and getters accordingly to your typing and internally simply rely in the functionality provided by the MapTrait.